taylor-edwards/layout-patterns/process.md

 </figure>

 I started investigating these news media through the identification of site redesigns.
 By isolating these I could pin down the most active periods of web design and track specific points across other factors, such as the most common screen dimensions and wider gamut color support at the time.

-These visual updates often resulted in a new user experience through changes to interaction patterns

 By looking at every redesign, it’s clear to see that site updates have gotten less frequent as of late.
 This is an indicator of the changing approach to web design; from small, incremental, public tweaks to behind-the-doors full overhauls (at least visually) with great days of unveiling.
 There’s much to be said about the benefits of the former method.
 Namely, it is likely the biggest contributor to the savviness of the average adult web user today.
 Developers, designers and users alike all learned how to organize and navigate digital content together as needs and wants grew and they were able to build upon simple interaction techniques one small step at a time; a process which has now led to complex web apps without the expense of reading a tutorial to check your news feed.
 Users today are expected to know how the web works and are seldom offered help with complicated applications or roundabout interaction flows.